elfhosted/elfhosted.com/docs/contribute/index.md

 Possible approaches for further exposure would be app-specific subreddits (*[r/Plex](https://reddit.com/r/plex), [r/Jellyfin](https://reddit.com/r/jellyfin), etc*), or approaching open-source devs to offer free hosted demos / instances of their app, such as [Annatar](https://annatar.elfhosted.com).

-If you post a link using your [referral code](https://store.elfhosted.com/my-account/myreferrals/), any referees would get $5 off their first ElfBuckz top-up, and you'd get a token $1 ElfBuckz in thanks!
+If you post a link using your [referral code](https://store.elfhosted.com/my-account/myreferrals/), you'll get a $5 coupon in thanks, every time a referral turns into an order!

 !!! tip
     It's a good idea to disclose any referral / affiliate links as such, for transparency, and to avoid backlash